In the wake of the massive Takata airbag recall, new problems have been discovered with airbags manufactured by Continental Automotive Systems.

 We depend on vehicle safety features to protect our loved ones, and faulty airbags put drivers and passengers at serious risk of injury or death.

-If you or someone you love has suffered due to a malfunctioning Takata airbag, the Arnold Law Firm's Takata airbag recall attorneys in Sacramento will fight for your rights and work hard to maximize your settlement.
+If you or someone you love has suffered due to a malfunctioning airbag, a Sacramento personal injury lawyer at the Arnold Law Firm will fight for your rights and work hard to maximize your settlement.